| ; Comments? Suggestions?|

 Type this address, without the extra spaces, into your email program.
 Spaces are to foil the Spambots. b o b r a y b u r n @ g m a i l . c o m

-Colt Woodsman Pocket Guide has evolved over more than 20 years from a single 8.5" x 11" sheet of paper to the current 96 page shirt pocket size booklet.
+Colt Woodsman Pocket Guide is no longer available.
+Out of print. has evolved over more than 20 years from a single 8.5" x 11" sheet of paper to the current 96 page shirt pocket size booklet.
 It includes numerous photos, tables, and other information for the Woodsman owner.
-The price is $10 plus $1 for shipping.
-Cash, check, money order or Paypal ok.
+Unfortunately it is no longer available.
+It is sold out and no more reprints.

 This is the latest and final edition.
 More information, more pictures, improved layout and organization over previous versions, and greatly improved photos.